pivee/multi-tenant-nestjs/README.md

 There are two `.prisma` files inside `./prisma/`.

-- `public-schema.prisma` for the Main Database
+- `public-schema.prisma` for the Public Database
 - `schema.prisma` for the Tenant Database

 Do the necessary changes in the appropriate file and run the correct script.

-### Schema changes on the Main Database
+### Schema changes on the Public Database

 ```bash
 pnpm prisma:push:public